cindytran19/stmarys/README.md

 The `characters` and `titles` endpoints can be further modified to sort the requested data.

-For example, `https://apis.cindytran.info/stmarys/characters/orderBy/name` will get you a list of all characters within the series sorted in alphabetical order by last name and `https://apis.cindytran.info/stmarys/titles/orderBy/published` will get you a list of all titles within the series in order of the date they were published.
+>For example, `https://apis.cindytran.info/stmarys/characters/orderBy/name` will get you a list of all characters within the series sorted in alphabetical order by last name

+>`https://apis.cindytran.info/stmarys/titles/orderBy/published` will get you a list of all titles within the series in order of the date they were published.

 You can further modify the `characters` endpoint with: